lesfleursdelanuitdev/ligneous-gedcom/README.md

 ## Status

-✅ **Stable for Serious Genealogical Research**
+✅ **Production Ready**

 The codebase is mature, well-tested, and ready for real-world use.
 All core functionality is implemented and tested.
-The tool has been validated on datasets ranging from small family trees (10K individuals) to large population studies (5M individuals).
+The tool has been validated on datasets ranging from small family trees (hundreds of individuals) to extended family research (tens of thousands of individuals).

 ---